ChristosPts/University-of-Macedonia/UOM-Procedural Programming/README.md

 The course makes use of the C programming language and ROBERTS libraries.
 (GCC version 8)

-I do not own any of the assignment instructions or any of their complementary text files.
+*I do not claim ownership to any of the assignment instructions or any of their complementary text files.*

 ##  License
 GNU General Public License v3.0